DataDima90/ai.github.io/_posts/2020-01-01-Microservice-with-docker-and-flask.md

 As you can see, we have already a trained model called `model.pkl` and saved in `models` folder.
 This model is a classifier with 3 classes and trained on iris dataset, i.e. it has 4 input features.

 <a name="api"></a>
-## 1. Building our API using Python and Flask
+## 1. Building a simple, easily extendable API using Python and Flask

-If we want to make our trained machine learning model available to other people, we have to use and write APIs. **Flask** is one of the most popular framework for making APIs easily and fast.
-If we wanna manage multiple endpoints for our machine learning then we get in trouble because we would stuff all code into one file.
-For this problem **Flask** provides blueprints.
+If we want to make our trained machine learning model available to other people, we have to use and write APIs. **Flask** is one of the most popular framework for building APIs.

-Let's implement a very basic Flask API for our ML model so that we can maintain multiple endpoints with ease.
-At first we create our new directory called `endpoints`.
-For each endpoint we create a own python file in our folder.
-Initalize it with a blank file named `__init__.py`.

-The app.py is a python script which contains the API we built for our Machine Learning model using flask.
-We defined the API endpoint and the path, how we receive data from the web application, how the data is being processed and how predictions are being returned as a response.

 ```python
 # api/endpoints/prediction.py